 - You are from one of the following countries: Australia, Canada, Japan, Monaco, New Zealand, Hong Kong, Republic of Korea, or Taiwan

-*You must apply while located outside the UK and you must not have any dependants (children who live with you or who you’re financially responsible for).
+*You must apply while located outside the UK and you must not have any dependents (children who live with you or who you’re financially responsible for).

-The fee to apply is £225 ($420), plus a new surcharge for UK healthcare.
-I applied just before this surcharge was instated and luckily managed to bypass the extra costs, but the charge is £200 per year of the visa.
+The fee to apply is £235 ($386 CAD), plus a new surcharge for UK healthcare.
+I applied just before this surcharge was instated and luckily managed to bypass the extra costs, but the charge is £150 per year of the visa.

 Step 1: Apply Online

-- The visa application fee (and I assume the healthcare surcharge) is charged in US Dollars because the visa will be processed in New York
+- The visa application fee (and – I assume – the healthcare surcharge) is charged in US Dollars as the visa is processed in New York

 - The date you state under “intended date of travel” on the visa application form will be the date your visa becomes valid.
 If you state June 1st, 2015 as your intended date of travel, but don’t actually arrive until July 1st, 2015, one month of your visa will have been used – regardless of the fact that you had not yet entered the United Kingdom